 Fortunately, you don’t have to spend your money or time repairing your house before you can sell it.
 There are options for selling your house that require no repairs or upgrades at all, such as selling your home to a cash buyer.

-How Can I Sell My House Without Paying for Home Repair Costs?
+How Can I Sell My House Without Paying for Expensive Home Repair Costs?

 Instead of making costly and time-consuming repairs, consider selling your house for cash.